New Black Support

 The service that gives you an error will be marked red.
 Clicking this service will allow you to view its headers, request and response.
 Include these in your support ticket.

-Prioritization is probably the most important setup when submitting a support ticket.
 Although every issue is important, some are more urgent than others.
 To ensure the best possible response time and resolution for your support tickets, make sure to set the correct priority on your ticket.
+We triage every ticket regardless of the priority, over classifying the priority will result in a longer processing time.
+For High priority tickets make sure to also tell us about why this has a high support urgency.

 We have four levels of priority: